jecki/DHParser/documentation_src/manuals/05_testing.rst

 serializable as strings.
 To illustrate both of these cases, let us extend our "outline"-parser so that it transforms the input documents to HTML in two steps.

-In the first step the abstract syntaxtree is transformed into a DOM-tree (kind of).
+In the first step the abstract syntax-tree is transformed into a DOM-tree (kind of).
 In the second step the DOM-tree is serialized as an HTML document.
-With DHParser's :py:meth:`~nodetree.Node.as_xml`-function the second step is almost trvivial, but for the sake of illustration we will nevertheless implement this as a separate processsing stage.
+With DHParser's :py:meth:`~nodetree.Node.as_xml`-function the second step is almost trivial, but for the sake of illustration we will nevertheless implement this as a separate processing stage.
 This also has the benefit that we can test the structure of the DOM-tree independently from the formatting of the final HTML-document.